hvphan1993/Wetha-Wizard/README.md

 ![setting up UV Index icon color change](./Assets/images/UVindex.png)

 ### 5-Day Forecast
 Similar to getting the data for the current weather, I needed to specify which endpoints I wanted returned for the five day forecast.
 The data results were then appended to the different cards and the date feature was handled by moment.js.
-I used a for loop to get data for multiple days and set the loop length to -2 since the api was set to return data for 7 days and I only needed 5.
+I used a for loop to get data for multiple days and set the loop length to -2 since the api was set to return data for 7 days by default and I only needed 5.

 ![using api to get data for current weather and forecast cards based on 7 day forecast](./Assets/images/gettingdataforcurrentandfiveforecast.png)